BarryCarlyon/twitch_extension_tools/README.md

 It is Code Signed with the Publisher `Barry Carlyon`

-You can download the latest version from here on GitHub under [releases](https://github.com/BarryCarlyon/twitch_extension_tools/releases)
+You can download the latest version, for Windows and Mac from here on GitHub under [releases](https://github.com/BarryCarlyon/twitch_extension_tools/releases)

 ## Uninstallation